 How long can you wear the socks for?

-There are no real rules for how long you can wear them, however you should take them off at night when you are sleeping (unless you are on an overnight flight!).
-The only real drawbacks to them is that sometimes they are challenging to get on (here’s some tips on how to put them on), and I sometimes get a bit itchy or skin irritation if I wear them for a real long trip.
+There are no real rules for how long you can wear them, however, you should take them off at night when you are sleeping (unless you are on an overnight flight!).
+The only real drawbacks to them is that sometimes they are challenging to get on (here are some tips on how to put them on), and I sometimes get a bit itchy or skin irritation if I wear them for a really long trip.

 I stopped and started talking to the women at the booth.
 And I told them my story of DVT while flying.
 They sent me off with a pair to try out on my next trip.
 After that I was hooked.